-As of 25 March 2012, as a result of the Anti-monopoly committee of Ukraine's decision to allow the consolidation of the Ukrainian Aviation Group's physical and operational assets, Dniproavia no longer operates flights with its own code, but rather on behalf of its parent company Aerosvit.
-By mid of June 2012 the airline introduced their first Embraer 190.
+As of 25 March 2012, as a result of the Anti-monopoly committee of Ukraine's decision to allow the consolidation of the Ukrainian Aviation Group's physical and operational assets, the airline began to be operated by its parent company, Aerosvit.
+By mid of June 2012, the airline introduced their first Embraer 190.
 All Embraer 190 were ordered and operated by Dniproavia, but they were operated for the airline-partner AeroSvit.
-On the 9 January 2013 the company ceased all operations, but some flights were resumed on 1 February 2013.
+On the 9 January 2013, the company ceased all operations.
+Most of the airlines' planes were transferred to Windrose Airlines.

-Dniproavia now operates direct scheduled flights Odessa, Burgas and Odessa.
-These operate on a Sunday.
-Dniprovia operates many routes including Bucharest - Kiev, Dnepropetrovsk - Ivano-Frankivsk, Lviv - Ivano-Frankivsk, Sofia - Kiev, Kiev - Bucharest.
 Dniroavia operates a successful Bonus Club to reward frequent flyers with the airline.
 This is accessible via mobile devices and allows passengers to be rewarded with the airline for their frequent travel.
-Dniproavia provided by your service provider for the company and is used for communication with the Program Participant.
-Number is published on the company's website.

 Dniproavia used to be based at Dnipropetrovsk International Airport, which is an airport that serves Dnipro in Ukraine.
 The airport has one runway and is served by airlines such as Austrian Airlines, Ellinair, Ukraine International Airlines and Windrose Airlines (which has taken over from Dniproavia).